whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 * B) A link to the left.
 All nodes to the left have data elements less/lower than this node's data element.
 * C) A link to the right.
 All nodes to the right have data elements more/greater than this node's data element.

+##### Personal Notes:
+* This project I found to be very enjoyable, although it required many hours of work to grasp how a bst worked.
+I found my self regularly having to visualize a bst, so I used a program similar to omni-graffle to create a tree that I could work with as I implemented my methods.

 Assessed by: Josh Cheek

 ##### Notes